milovincent/tellbot/USAGE.md

 `@TellBot` a failsafe for a `@NotBot` instance running in the same room, in case the latter goes down.

-### !reply-one and !reply-all
+### !reply and !reply-all

-    !reply-one <message>
+    !reply <message>
     !reply-all <message>

-If (and only if) used as direct replies to delivered messages that are not older than some implementation-defined time (_i.e._ one hour), these commands will send a message back to the sender of the received message (`!reply-one`) or the group the message was sent to (`!reply-all`).
+If (and only if) used as direct replies to delivered messages that are not older than some implementation-defined time (_i.e._ one hour), these commands will send a message back to the sender of the received message (`!reply`) or the group the message was sent to (`!reply-all`).
 If the message was not sent to a group, both behave equivalently.

 The message starts immediately after the command (and can in particular start with any character).
-Implicit self exclusion happens in the case of `!reply-all`, and does not happen for `!reply-one`.
+Implicit self exclusion happens in the case of `!reply-all`, and does not happen for `!reply`.

 **Examples**

-    [Yourself to yourself, 5s ago] some message !reply-one some reply
+    [Yourself to yourself, 5s ago] some message
+      !reply some reply

-    [person to *group, 5s ago] another message !reply-one Can you clarify that a bit?
+    [person to *group, 5s ago] another message
+      !reply Can you clarify that a bit?

     [person to *group, 5s ago] yet another message !reply-all another reply